Warehouse Management

 3. Goods In Processes

 Managing goods in efficiently can be one of the biggest challenges for a warehouse.
-A WMS should provide visibility of upcoming deliveries, including delivery date and time as well as the size of the delivery to allow you to forecast the resources needed to handle it efficiently.
+Your solution should provide visibility of upcoming deliveries, including delivery date and time as well as the size of the delivery to allow you to forecast the resources needed to handle it efficiently.
 Ideally a staged receipt should also be supported allowing larger shipments to be quickly received for subsequent put-away minimising the time a loading bay is occupied.
 A WMS should also support blind receipt so that even unexpected deliveries can be properly logged into the system.

 Features to consider include: